 - Offering new ways to comply with data portability.

-- Data Privacy Addendum.
+- Data Processing Addendum.

 As a Kinsta client, you are referred to as a data controller.
 This means you are responsible for implementing appropriate technical and organizational measures to ensure and demonstrate that any data processing is performed in compliance with the GDPR.